 Booklice are very tiny insects that are less than 1/16th of an inch long.
 The booklice is grey or light yellow with soft bodies and chewing mouthparts.
 This insect is part of the group of insects known as psocids.
 The booklice is uniquely shaped with a large head and even larger abdomen separated by a narrow thorax.

 There are indoor booklice and outdoor booklice.
 The booklice found indoors are usually wingless while the outdoor booklice have wings and are usually found in the bark of trees or in bales of straw.
-Booklice actually resemble the lice that can be found on humans and animals and sometimes can be confused as bed bugs.
+These bugs actually resemble the lice that can be found on humans and animals.
+People also confuse them with bed bugs.
 However, they are not parasites and do not bite or live on a live host.

 Dangers Associated With Booklice

 While booklice do not bite, they can become a real problem indoors.
 The females are capable of producing fertile eggs without ever mating.
 Populations of these insects can increase rapidly under ideal conditions.
 They thrive in warm, dark, damp environments and feed on microscopic mold or mildew.
 This, of course, can often be found in old, stored books.
-That old, musty smelling book that has been stored and unused for some time is the perfect habitat for booklice—thus their common name.
-As with all household pests, it is important to be able to identify the booklice.
-In addition to old books, they can be found on damp, musty furniture or carpet, in closets and even in cereal boxes and other similar items of your cupboards.
-Booklice found in food boxes is evidence that there is at least a degree of mold or mildew and the food item should be discarded.
+That old, musty smelling book that has been stored in your bedroom for some time is the perfect habitat for booklice—thus their common name.
+As with all household pests, it is important to be able to identify and control booklice.
+In addition to old books, they can be found on damp, musty furniture or carpet, in closets and even in cereal boxes and other similar items in your cupboards.
+Booklice can even be discovered to be roaming in your bed (thus why people confuse them with bed bugs).